 IT security threats today include both the traditional "network level" attacks and newer "content level" attacks.
 A typical example of a traditional network level attack is that of a hacker using simple scripts or other attack tools to disrupt service to an enterprise network.
 Another example of a network level attack is a port scanning attack, in which software tools are used to search a network host for open, unprotected ports in order to exploit and gain unauthorized access to the network.
 These types of attacks led to the emergence of firewall and intrusion prevention systems, or IPS.
 Firewall products focus on inspecting packet headers and filtering out packets with undesired source addresses, destination addresses and protocol ports.
 Intrusion prevention systems are designed to block attacks based on traffic behavior such as port scanning attacks and known patterns contained within individual packets such as worm attacks.
 To circumvent these network level defenses, hackers began to utilize application content to disguise the attacks, effectively bypassing these security products by appearing to comply with packet-based IPS and firewall policies.
 An example of a "content level" attack is the recent Koobface exploit, which redirected Facebook and MySpace users to a seemingly innocuous website that prompted the user to download a malicious file purporting to be a new version of Adobe Flash.
-In this case, the source, destination and protocol information traveling between this website and the user would have appeared safe to a typical firewall.
-In order to block the download of the malicious file disguised to appear as an Adobe Flash update, a security device must conduct "complete content inspection," which involves a thorough inspection of both the entire data packet, not just the packet header, and the content of all associated packets reassembled into the applications are generally more personal and trusted in nature, and also leverage advanced Web technologies that have more flexibility to execute client-
+In this case, the download of the malicious file disguised to appear as an Adobe Flash update, a security device must conduct "complete content inspection," which involves a thorough inspection of both the entire data packet, not just the packet header, and the content of all associated packets reassembled into the applications are generally more personal and trusted in nature, and also leverage advanced Web technologies that have more flexibility to execute client-side code and propagate disguised illegitimate applications.